Transgender Persons (Protection of Rights) Act, 2019

-Following protests by the queer community against the 2016 and 2018 bills, the 2019 act has done away with few of the severely criticised provisions of the 2018 bill, such as the criminalisation of begging and the establishment of a district screening committee to process applications for issuance of transgender person certificates.
+Following protests by the queer community against the 2016 and 2018 bills, the 2019 act has done away with some of the severely criticised provisions of the 2018 bill, such as the criminalisation of begging and the establishment of a district screening committee to process applications for issuance of transgender person certificates.
 However, it fails to incorporate yet other principles in line with the Supreme Court judgment in National Legal Services Authority v.
 Union of India (NALSA v.
 UOI) in 2014, such as the right of transgender people to declare their self-perceived gender identity without undergoing sex reassignment surgery, and reservations in jobs and educational institutions.
 The act has also been criticised for imposing less punishment for crimes against transgender people compared with punishment for crimes against cisgender people.
 On 27 January 2020, the Supreme Court issued a notice to the central government in a petition challenging the constitutionality of the act.

 In January 2014, while judicial pronouncement in the NALSA petition was pending, the Ministry of Social Justice and Empowerment published an Expert Committee Report on issues relating to transgender people, after consultations with transgender people.
 Tiruchi Siva, of the Dravida Munnetra Kazhagam party, had introduced the Rights of Transgender Persons Bill in 2014, in the Rajya Sabha, which was passed by the house in 2015.
 It stayed pending in the Lok Sabha, during which the 2016 bill was tabled, and lapsed following the dissolution of the house prior to the 2019 general elections.
 Parties such as the Indian National Congress and Communist Party of India (Marxist) had promised in their respective electoral manifestoes for the 2019 elections to, respectively, withdraw the 2018 bill — while introducing a new one consulting members of the queer community — and pass one based on the 2014 bill.